briandgomez/Study/Security+/Security Architecture.md

     - Think of backups (i.e. generators)

 12. Compute
-    - Use multiple CPUs across multiple cloud for intense tasks and scalability
+    - Use multiple CPUs across multiple cloud vendors for intense tasks and scalability

 # Secure Infrastructure
 - <u>Security Zone</u>: lets you logically separate devices by use or access type
     - Each area is associated with a zone (i.e. trusted, internal, inside, servers, screened, etc.)
     - Makes it easier to simplify security policies (i.e. trusted to untrusted or untrusted to screened)
     ![alt text](image-17.png)

 - <u>Attack surfaces</u>: potential openings an attacker can access a network